cysouw/diathesis/text/c04_reflexive.md

 c.  ^* Er äußert sich und sein Bedauern über den Fall.
 :::

 The term "autocausative" is used by Geniušiené (1987: 183-184, 198-200) to describe the particular usage of reflexive constructions.
-Cross-linguistically, autocausatives are typically found with verbs that describe an action that is performed with the body like *verstecken* 'to hide' [@Next].
+Cross-linguistically, autocausatives are typically found with verbs that describe an action that is performed with the body like *verstecken* 'to hide' [@next].
 However, for German it remains an open question whether these constructions are really different from self-inflicted reflexive constructions.
-Specifically, the coordination seems to be perfectly possible [@Next c-e].
+Specifically, the coordination seems to be perfectly possible [@next c-e].

 :::ex
 a.
 Er versteckt das Geschenk.